-B: WTF, Dick?
-You let this new Azrael run around Gotham killing people because GOD tells him too?
+B: WTF, ?
+You let this new Azrael run around Gotham killing people because tells him too?

 D: Yeah. . .I thought it would go a little better.
 But hey. . .you weren't here and Damian and I were being Morrisoned!

 B: I don't want to hear about how YOU were being Morrisoned!
 I was in the friggin' stone age with a cave boy Robin!

 D: Yeah, but Morrison had US dealing with Joker pretending to be a suave English detective and learning that the grounds of Wayne Manor are in the shape of a giant FU#%^NG BAT!
 Like anyone with a helicopter never noticed!

 D: Okay, Okay. . .we BOTH got Morrisoned pretty badly.
 What now.